AlphaCentauri04/Telephone-customer_churn/README.md

 # Telephone-customer_churn
 This project is based on the following dataset available at Kaggle : https://www.kaggle.com/blastchar/telco-customer-churn.

-Customer Churn is when customers leave a service in a given period of time, what is bad for business.
+Customer Churn is when customers leave a service in a given period of time, which is bad for business.

 This work has as objective to build a machine learning model to predict what customers will leave the service.